All posts

 If the deepfake is of a specific real person, especially a public figure, journalist, or someone you know personally, document it before reporting.
 Platform reports sometimes result in the content being removed before any third party can review it.

 Do not comment, follow, or engage with the account in any way.
-Engagement signals to the algorithm that the content is interesting, which increases distribution to other users.
+Engagement signals to the algorithm that the content is interesting.
+That increases distribution to other users.
 Silence is the correct response to an account you have flagged as generating AI content.

 Check a Video Now